-\paragraph{Baselines} We compare TBAL to the following methods that can be used to create auto-labeled datasets, \begin{itemize} \item \textbf{Passive Learning (PL)}: This method queries a subset of the points randomly to train a model from a given model class and then uses it to predict the labels for the remaining unlabeled pool. \item \textbf{Active Learning (AL)}: This method uses active learning (using margin-random query strategy which is described below) to train a model from a given model class and then uses it to predict the labels for the remaining unlabeled pool. \item \textbf{Passive Labeling + Selective Classification (PL+SC) } This method first performs passive learning to train a model from a given model class.
-Then it performs auto-labeling on the unlabeled using threshold-based selective classification with the model output by passive learning.
-So, only those unlabeled points that are deemed as fit to be labeled by the selection function are auto-labeled. \item \textbf{Active Learning + Selective Classification (AL+SC): } This method first performs active learning (using margin-random query strategy which is described below) to train a model from a given model class.
-Then it performs auto-labeling using threshold-based selective classification with the model output by active learning. \end{itemize} For selective classification in the above methods we use the same Algorithm \ref{alg:gamma-estimate} to estimate threshold and perform auto-labeling using the estimated threshold.
-In experiments, we adapt Algorithm \ref{alg:gamma-estimate} slightly---instead of estimating a single threshold for all classes, we estimate thresholds for each class separately.
+\begin{enumerate}[leftmargin=16pt,label={\alph*)}, topsep=0pt] \item \textit{Passive Learning (PL)} queries a subset of the points randomly to train a model from a given model class and then uses it to predict the labels for the remaining unlabeled pool. \item \textit{Active Learning (AL)} (using margin-random query strategy, described below) trains a model from a model class and uses it to predict the labels for the remaining unlabeled pool. \item \textit{Passive Labeling + Selective Classification (PL+SC)} first performs passive learning to train a model from a given model class.
+Then it performs auto-labeling on the unlabeled data using threshold-based selective classification with the model output by passive learning.
+Only those unlabeled points that are deemed as fit to be labeled by the selection function are auto-labeled. \item \textit{Active Learning + Selective Classification (AL+SC)} first performs active learning (using margin-random query strategy) to train a model from a given model class.
+It then performs auto-labeling using threshold-based selective classification with the model output by AL. \end{enumerate} For selective classification in the above methods, we use Algorithm \ref{alg:gamma-estimate} to estimate the threshold and use it to perform auto-labeling.
+In experiments, we modify Algorithm \ref{alg:gamma-estimate} slightly---instead of estimating a single threshold for all classes, we estimate thresholds for each class separately.

-\paragraph{Active Querying Strategy} We use the \emph{margin-random} query strategy for querying the next batch of training data.
-In this strategy, the algorithm first sorts the points based on the margin score and then selects the top $C n_b$ ($C>1$) points from which $n_b$ points are picked at random.
+\textbf{Active Querying Strategy.} We use the \emph{margin-random} query strategy for querying the next batch of training data.
+In this strategy, the algorithm first sorts the points based on the margin (uncertainty) score and then selects the top $C n_b$ ($C>1$) points from which $n_b$ points are picked at random.
 This is a simple and computationally efficient method that balances the exploration and exploitation trade-off.
 We note that other active-querying strategies exist; we use margin-random as our standard querying strategy to keep the focus on comparing auto-labeling---not active learning approaches.